YaRN: Yet Another RoPE Extensionn Method

 - Su, J., Lu, Y., Pan, S., Murtadha, A., Wen, B., & Liu, Y. (2021).
 RoFormer: Enhanced Transformer with Rotary Position Embedding. arXiv 2021 (RoPE: the base positional encoding that YaRN extends for long-context models).

-- Chen, S., Wong, S., Chen, L., & Tian, Y. (2023).
+- Chen, S., Wong, S., Luo, L., & Tian, Y. (2023).
 Extending Context Window of Large Language Models via Positional Interpolation. arXiv 2023 (Position Interpolation: the predecessor approach that YaRN improves upon by addressing the frequency-dimension asymmetry).